Romaniacs event regulations

 4.7 Transfer entry to 2023

-Before July 1, 2022 we can transfer 'competitors 2022 event Registration and payment(s)' and any 'assistants accommodation payments' to the Red Bull Romaniacs 2023 event.
+If requested before April 1, 2022 we can transfer 'competitors 2022 event Registration and payment(s)' to the Red Bull Romaniacs 2023 event.

 4.8 Competitors - permanent withdrawal from event

-If a cancellation or transfer is not announced by email to firstname.lastname@example.org all registration fees will be retained.
+If cancellation is not announced by email to firstname.lastname@example.org all fees will be retained.

 5.0 Race licence and insurance

-Hard Enduro categories - A) Amateur competitors or B) World championship competitors
+Hard Enduro categories - A) Amateur competitors or B) F.IM Hard enduro World championship competitors

-Amatuer competitors need the following to compete at Red Bull Romaniacs hard enduro rallye.
+Amatuer competitors need the following to compete at Red Bull Romaniacs hard.
 Either: A or B or C.